-The Devils' game with the Senators on Saturday went on as scheduled, with a tribute before puck-drop.
+The Devils' game with the Senators on the following Saturday went on as scheduled, with a tribute before puck-drop.

-The New Jersey Devils played the Ottawa Senators in the Stanley Cup Playoffs in 1998 (we lost in the 1st round), 2003 (we beat them at their place in Game 7 of the Conference Finals) and 2007 (a pathetic performance, losing in the Conference Semifinals).
+These teams played each other in the Stanley Cup Playoffs in 1998 (we lost in the 1st round), 2003 (we beat them at their place in Game 7 of the Conference Finals) and 2007 (a pathetic performance, losing in the Conference Semifinals).
 The Senators also beat us in the 1st game at the Prudential Center, on October 27, 2007.

 Needless to say, while they're not exactly a geographic rival or a perennial Playoff opponent, we don't like them.

 Hardly anyone does.
-While Canadian fans were glad to see another Canadian team in the NHL, they share a common trait with several countries: Wanting to stick it to their national government, and that includes wanting the teams in the capital city to lose.
+While Canadian fans were glad to see another Canadian team enter the NHL for the 1992-93 season, they share a common trait with several countries: Wanting to stick it to their national government, and that includes wanting the teams in the capital city to lose.
 So if we can beat the Sens, Canadians from Newfoundland to British Columbia will like it.